ch2i/ftx_prog/README.md

 ## Installation

-Download and install the latest [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image.
+Download and install the latest [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) image.
 Look at the procedure [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 Once installed plug you can work directly on the Raspberry PI connected with a monitor, keyboard and mouse but my favorite is to connect to Raspberry PI with ssh (PI need to be connected on you network either with RJ45 cable or WiFi) and work from my main computer.

-To connect your PI to WiFi from command line, here is the [procedure](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) then you can log off and ssh to it with
+To connect your PI to WiFi with `raspi-config` tool or from command line, here is the [procedure](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) then you can log off and ssh to it with
 ```
 ssh raspberrypi.local
 ```